BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/fibonacci_stack.md

 - How could we extend this program so it prints the first 100 numbers of the fibonacci sequence?

 - How could we print the sequence in a nicer format?

+- What if we wanted to allow the *user* do determine how many fibonacci numbers to calculate?